KEDIARAHUL135/ReadOMR/src/README.md

 ### Folder Structure

+`CheckBrightness.py` file checks the brightness level of the image and passes the value of upper limit of "Value" for masking of the image.

 `ConfigFiles` folder contains the configuration files created for each type of OMR.

 `InputImages` folder contains the sample input images for the code.